Lead Garments (Aprons, Gloves, etc.)

 Lead aprons are very effective at absorbing diagnostic x rays to the parts of the body shielded by the apron.
 Their effectiveness is energy dependent but averages around 90–95 percent.
 Leaded aprons are worn as good radiation safety practice and in keeping with the ALARA (as low as reasonably achievable) concept.
 Whether or not a lead apron is worn, the allowable exposure to the body is governed by the occupational exposure limits.
 Leaded aprons are not the only means of shielding the body.

 There are mobile shields that provide just as much protection from exposure as the leaded aprons.
-A lead apron does not have to be worn, so long as it is between the user and the radiation source.
+A lead apron does not have to be worn, as long as it is between the user and the radiation source.
 It would work just as well if it were suspended from the ceiling or draped over a support so the radiologist could stand behind it.
 Either of these methods would provide the protection available from the apron while sparing the user's shoulder.
 Wearing just a leaded skirt would provide only a fraction of the protection provided by a full apron.
-You may want to check your state's regulations (if in the United States) to see what requirements they have for wearing lead aprons.
+You may want to check your state's regulations (if in the United States) to see what requirements the state has for wearing lead aprons.

 What are the facts about titanium aprons compared with lead aprons?

 Titanium is used in aprons as the shielding material instead of lead.
 Other material used includes bismuth and barium.
-In evaluating the shielding properties of materials, their mass and linear attenuation coefficient needs to be considered.
+In evaluating the shielding properties of materials, their mass and linear attenuation coefficient need to be considered.
 Mass attenuation coefficients for various elements can be found through the National Institute of Standards and Technology (NIST) Physical Reference Data website.

 First, consider the amount of material needed to provide the same amount of protection as 0.5 mm of lead, which is protection provided by many leaded aprons.
 At 60 keV (6.0 × 10-2 MeV), the mass attenuation coefficient, µ/ρ, of lead is 5.021 cm2 g-1.
 Multiplying by the thickness of 0.05 cm and the density of lead, 11.35 g cm-3, gives 2.85.
 The negative value of this coefficient is the exponent in the basic attenuation equation, I' = Ie-2.85, where I is the intensity of the unshielded x-ray field and I' is the intensity of the shielded x-ray field.

 The amount of titanium needed to provide the same amount of shielding as 0.5 mm of lead can be found by dividing the exponent 2.85 by the density of titanium, 4.54 g cm-3, and dividing by the mass attenuation coefficient of titanium of 60 keV, 0.7661 cm2 g-1.
 The result is 0.82 cm of titanium.
 Thus, the thickness of titanium needed to provide the equivalent shielding of lead is 16.4 times that of lead.
 This value may be misleading if one considers the weight of the apron.
-The ratio of the weight of the titanium apron to a lead apron of the same size can be computed as the ratio of the density times the equivalent shielding thickness, i.e., (density of titanium) × 0.82 cm / (density of lead) × 0.05 cm.
+The ratio of the weight of the titanium apron to a lead apron of the same size can be computed as the ratio of the density times the equivalent shielding thickness, i.e., (density of titanium) × 0.82 cm/(density of lead) × 0.05 cm.
 A titanium apron would weigh about 6.6 times a lead apron.

 The real advantage in using titanium is that it is not a hazardous material such as lead.
 Thus, if you are looking for a reduction in hazardous waste, the titanium aprons may be a good option.
 Alternate nonhazardous shielding materials include bismuth, as its mass attenuation coefficient for 60 keV photons is greater than that for lead, and it is less dense than lead.
 The advantage of lead is and will remain that it is inexpensive.